 I have been a librarian at Gustavus since 1987.
 I coordinate the library instruction program, provide reference services, build the collection in several areas and participate with other members of the library staff in a unique collaborative management model.
-Courses I teach include Information Fluency and Reading Workshop (spring).
+Courses I have taught include Information Fluency and sometimes Reading Workshop (spring).
 I have also taught a January Term course on books and culture, and a First Term Seminar on international crime fiction.

 In the Wind, published by St. Martin's in 2008, was called by the Chicago Tribune "an understated crime-fiction gem . . . powered by a highly intelligent story line that underscores disturbing similarities between the counterintelligence practices of post-9/11 America and those imposed during the Vietnam War era."
 A second book in the series, Through the Cracks, was released in May, 2010.
 A reviewer at Publisher's Weekly wrote "thoughtful attention to the complexities of police work and social justice lift this gritty mystery well above the norm."